reinhart1010/nix/docs/en/linux/minicom.md

 ---
 layout: page
 title: linux/minicom (English)
-description: "A program to communicate with the serial interface of a device."
+description: "Communicate with the serial interface of a device."
-content_hash: 9fdae2f8db1956451b48237b67d2a01d5f3d4c1a
+content_hash: dae12ad879d493a50ab5cb8d58077f9258afd5f5
-last_modified_at: 2023-11-12
+last_modified_at: 2024-02-25
 tldri18n_status: 2
 ---
 # minicom

-A program to communicate with the serial interface of a device.
+Communicate with the serial interface of a device.
 More information: <https://manned.org/minicom>.

 - Open a given serial port: